Skip to main content

 No feet on the seats

-Everyone wants a clean train.
+We all want a clean train.
 Please do not put your feet on the seats and dispose of rubbish in the bin.

 Identification is required

-Use emergency facilities only in emergencies
+Use emergency equipment only in an emergency

 Take your bike on the train